-WEST VIRGINIA Circumstance(s) when DIH/DRDD applies Knowingly and willfully delivering a controlled substance or counterfeit controlled substance in violation of W. VA.
-CODE ANN. § 60A-4-401 (West 2024) for an illicit purpose and the use, ingestion, or consumption of the controlled substance or counterfeit alone or in combination with one or more other controlled substances, proximately causes the death of a person using, ingesting or consuming the controlled substance.
-Upon conviction a person will be imprisoned for a determinate sentence of no less than three nor more than 15 years.
+WEST VIRGINIA Circumstance(s) when Knowingly and willfully delivering a controlled substance or DIH/DRDD applies counterfeit controlled substance without receiving or accepting money or any other thing of value in violation of W. VA.
+CODE ANN. § 60A-4-401 (West 2025) for an illicit purpose and the use, ingestion, or consumption of the controlled substance or counterfeit alone or in combination with one or more other controlled substances, proximately causes the death of a person using, ingesting or consuming the controlled substance.
+Upon conviction, a person will be imprisoned for a determinate sentence of no less than three nor more than 15 years.
+Knowing and willfully delivering a controlled substance or counterfeit controlled substances in exchange for money or any other thing of value in violation of W. VA.
+CODE ANN. § 60A-4-401 (West 2025) for an illicit purpose and the use, ingestion, or consumption of the controlled substance or counterfeit controlled substance alone or in combination with one or more other controlled substances, proximately causes the death of the person using, ingesting, or consuming the controlled substance.
+Upon conviction, a person will be imprisoned for a determinate sentence of not less than 10 nor more than 40 years.
 While engaged in the illegal use of a controlled substance with another, an individual knowingly fails to seek medical assistance for another person when the other person suffers an overdose of the controlled substance or suffers a significant adverse physical reaction to the controlled substance and the overdose or adverse physical reaction proximately causes the death of the other person.
-Upon conviction a person will be imprisoned for no less than one year nor more than five years.
-Affirmative defense of DIH/DDRD offense Seeking medical assistance for another person provides immunity to the "failure to render aid" offense, but not to the DDRD offense.
-Recently proposed legislation Yes, see Pending State and Federal Legislation
+Upon conviction a person will be imprisoned for no less than two year nor more than 10 years.
+Affirmative defense of Seeking medical assistance for another person provides immunity to the "failure to render aid" offense, but not to the DDRD offense.
+DIH/DDRD offense Recently proposed Yes, see Pending State Legislation legislation